mihail-m/CP-implementations/1-Searching/README.md

 - <p>We will use the fact that we can choose a random element from an array and order the array in such a way that all smaller elements are before the chosen element and all bigger are after it.
 More importantly this can be done in linear time (O(n)).<br>

+     This can be done by considering each element consecutively and if it is smaller than the chosen element we put it in the beginning of our array.<br>

   The idea is that we can choose a random element from our array and order the elements in the above mentioned way.
 This way we will split out array in 2 subarrays:
   <ul>
     <li> all elements smaller than the one we have chosen,